Shop

 Astoria, OR

 Since 2017, Buoy Beer has celebrated the Queer community a little differently.
-For the last six years, this Astoria-based brewery created a unique Pride Tee, released each June with all proceeds benefitting The Lower Columbia Q Center, which provides a welcoming space and support services to the LGBTQIA+ community in the Lower Columbia Region.
+For the last seven years, this Astoria-based brewery created a unique Pride Tee, released each June with all proceeds benefitting The Lower Columbia Q Center, which provides a welcoming space and support services to the LGBTQIA+ community in the Lower Columbia Region.

-Additionally, this year, for the first time, Buoy brewed a Pride IPA to complement its already established merch program.
+Additionally, last year, for the first time, Buoy brewed a Pride IPA to complement its already established merch program.
 The West Coast IPA raised funds for New Avenues For Youth, an organization providing services to celebrate and support Queer and trans youth at risk of homelessness.

-“Buoy team members who also identify as members of the LGTBQIA2S+ community were invited, if comfortable, to lead the way in the development of this Pride IPA,” says Amy Still, Buoy’s Quality Assurance Lead in a press release.
+“Buoy team members who also identify as members of the LGTBQIA2S+ community were invited, if comfortable, to lead the way in the development of this Pride IPA,” said Amy Still, Buoy’s Quality Assurance Lead, in a press release.
 “This included discussing its can art and design, media surrounding it, and how to use the proceeds.
 This involvement, as well as sales from the beer benefiting a local organization supporting queer youth, is a step in the right direction for diversity and inclusion to grow and prosper at Buoy and within our community.”

 Two brewery partners that previously committed to providing beer to their Gender ReMeal company fundraiser pulled out last minute when they found out the event supported trans folx.

-Weitz knew of Buoy’s support of the Queer community, so she reached out to see if the brewery could connect with Meals On Us PDX to potentially provide beer.
+Lee-Weitz knew of Buoy’s support of the Queer community, so she reached out to see if the brewery could connect with Meals On Us PDX to potentially provide beer.

-Incredibly, Buoy Beer Marketing Manager Jessyka Dart-Mclean responded within three minutes (!), writing “Donating beer is my favorite thing to do.
-Yes please, connect us!”
+Incredibly, Buoy Beer Marketing Manager Jessyka Dart-Mclean responded within three minutes (!), writing, “Donating beer is my favorite thing to do.
+Yes, please, connect us!”

 It’s one thing to post on Instagram on June 1st expressing your support for the Queer community, it’s another to brew a Pride beer that donates proceeds to a Queer organization, but it’s on a whole other level to rise to a call to action without hesitation.